 Most good plans have a monkey wrench thrown in at some point, and your New Year’s resolution is no different.
 Maybe in March you’ll hit a weight loss plateau, or your plan to quit will go up in smoke—how will you handle it?
-You may decide to make diet or exercise changes, or you may decide to quit smoking again.
+You may decide to make diet or exercise changes, or you may decide to (opens in a new tab) again.

 You need to be flexible enough to roll with the punches and not feel defeated when things don’t work out as you had planned.

 What has helped you to make successful New Year’s Resolutions?